Nasfame/hive/README.md

 ```
 # Download the latest production build
-curl -sSL -o lilypad https://github.com/bacalhau-project/lilypad/releases/download/v2.0.0-d63a7ff/lilypad-$OSNAME-$OSARCH
+curl -sSL -o hive https://github.com/CoopHive/hive/releases/download/v2.0.0-d63a7ff/hive-$OSNAME-$OSARCH
-# Make Lilypad executable and install it
+# Make CoopHive executable and install it
-chmod +x lilypad
+chmod +x hive
-sudo mv lilypad /usr/local/bin/lilypad
+sudo mv hive /usr/local/bin/hive
 ```

-You can also, at your option, choose to compile Lilypad using Go and install it that way on any machine that supports the Go toolchain.
+You can also, at your option, choose to compile CoopHive using Go and install it that way on any machine that supports the Go toolchain.

 ## Run a job